writethedocs/www/docs/conf/portland/2023/news/welcome-get-ready.rst

 Thanks to our sponsors
 ----------------------

-Thanks to our sponsors for supporting the conference again this year.
+Thanks to our sponsors for supporting the conference again this year:
-We've excited to have them around the conference participating in a few different ways, and hope you get a chance to talk with them while you're here.

 .. datatemplate::
    :source: /_data/{{shortcode}}-{{year}}-config.yaml
    :template: {{year}}/sponsors-simplelist.rst

-Head over to our `sponsorship prospectus <https://www.writethedocs.org/conf/portland/{{year}}/sponsors/prospectus/>`_ for details on how your company can get involved!
+We hope you'll have a chance to chat with them at the Sponsor Expo on Tuesday morning.

 See you soon!
 -------------